vmware-archive/sudo-for-microsoft-windows/README.md

 # Sudo For Microsoft Windows

+## Note: Active development on this project has ceased as of Feb 2024, and the project will no longer be maintained.

-## Current Project status - Beta Release
+## Current Project status - Archived

 ## Description
 Sudo for Microsoft Windows aims to provide a familiar interface for allowing escalation of specific commands from within a Windows automation workflow.